Brakebein/DokuVis/server-setup.md

     > npm install -g bower

-To set proxy settings for bower, go to `%userprofile%` and create a file named `.bowerrc` containing this json:
+To set proxy settings for bower, go to `%userprofile%` and create a file named `.bowerrc` containing this json (only if necessary):

     {
         "proxy":"http://[Your Proxy]:[Proxy Port]",